lightning/bolts/bolt-taproot-gossip.md

   settlement).
     - MAY send a subsequent `channel_update_2` with the `disable` bit set to 0 to re-enable the channel.
-- MUST set `timestamp` greater or equal to the block height that the channel's funding transaction was mined in AND to greater than any previously-sent `channel_update_2` for this `short_channel_id` AND no less than 1440 blocks below the current best block height .
+- MUST set `block_height` greater or equal to the block height that the channel's funding transaction was mined in AND to greater than any previously-sent `channel_update_2` for this `short_channel_id` AND no less than 1440 blocks below the current best block height .
 - MUST set `cltv_expiry_delta` to the number of blocks it will subtract from an incoming HTLC's `cltv_expiry`.
 - MUST set `htlc_minimum_msat` to the minimum HTLC value (in millisatoshi)